Infinite torsion in Griffiths groups: Further applications

+\begin{corollary} Let $JC$ be the Jacobian of a smooth quartic $C\subset \CP^2_\C$ defined over $\Q$, with good reduction at $2$ and with associated Kummer variety $Y=\widetilde{JC}/\pm$.
+Then for any very general Enriques surface $X$ over $\C$:

-\begin{proof}[Proof of Corollary \ref{cor:Kummer}] Let $C$ be a smooth plane curve of degree $4$ defined over $\Q$ and with good reduction at $2$.
+\end{corollary} \begin{proof}[Proof of Corollary \ref{cor:Kummer}] Let $C$ be a smooth plane curve of degree $4$ defined over $\Q$ and with good reduction at $2$.
 Then $JC$ has good reduction at $2$ and \cite[Corollary 2.13]{diaz} implies that the Kummer variety $Y=\widetilde{JC/\pm}$ associated to $JC$ is a smooth complex projective variety with $H^3_{nr}(Y,\mu_2)\neq 0$.
 As noted in \emph{loc.\ cit.\ }the Chow group of $Y$ is supported on a surface (see \cite[\S 4, Example (1)]{BS}) and the integral cohomology of $Y$ is torsion-free, so that \cite{CTV} implies that there is a non-algebraic non-torsion Hodge class $\alpha\in H^{2,2}(Y,\Z)$ such that $2\alpha$ is algebraic, cf.\ \cite[Corollary 3.3]{diaz}.
-For any very general complex projective Enriques surface $X$, Theorem \ref{thm:main} thus implies that $\Griff^3(X\times Y)[2]\neq 0$ and $\Griff^3(X\times Y)/2\neq 0$.
-This concludes the proof. \end{proof}
+For any very general complex projective Enriques surface $X$, Theorem \ref{thm:main} thus implies that $\Griff^3(X\times Y)[2]\neq 0$ and $\Griff^3(X\times Y)/2\neq 0$, as we want. \end{proof}